FFongWong/tgs_enhanced/README.md

 *GitHub*: https://github.com/FFongWong/tgs_enhanced

+Notes:
-Note: if you clone/download from GitHub, you'll need to manually create the public/Videos and public/Thumbnails directories.
+- If you clone/download from GitHub, you'll need to manually create the public/Videos and public/Thumbnails directories.
+- If you have an empty directory under public/Videos it may break parts of the application -- this includes the sample channel in the Videos directory in the Mega download, so beware!

 ###**Original Instructions**